vtshah/Raspberry-Pi-startup-texter/README.md

 ````
 @reboot sleep 300 && python /home/pi/code/Raspberry-Pi-startup-texter/startup_text.py &
 ````
+Save the file:
+Ctrl + X will quit the editor and you will be asked if you want to save your changes.
+Press Y for Yes

 You should now recieve a text message with the Pi's IP when the Pi boots up and is connected to a network.